endrias34/FYS4150/src/Project-5/README.md

 ###### Second argument is if you want the system ordered or not :

 ./a.out 10 1   -> is a systems with 10 spins, started with all 1's
-./a.out 10 0   -> is a systems with 10 spins, started -1 or 1 as opinon drawn from unifrom distribution.
+./a.out 10 0   -> is a systems with 10 spins, each started -1 or 1 drawn from the unifrom distribution.

    <br>